 The Ducky One 2 Mini's cable is disappointing as it just seems to be a generic, cheap-feeling USB-C cable.
 On the upside, since it's detachable, you can easily replace it.

 This keyboard is wired only and can't be used wirelessly.
+If you'd like a compact keyboard that can be used wirelessly, consider the Dierya x KEMOVE DK61 Pro.

 The Ducky One 2 Mini has a lot of features as everything is built-in the keyboard itself; it doesn't have any interfaced-software.
 This keyboard has two layers of hotkeys, one with the 'Fn' key, and one with 'Fn+Alt'.
 There are also DIP switches on the bottom of the board, so you can change the location of the Windows key, Fn key, Caps Lock, etc. We expect that only enthusiasts will look at this and can find the instructions inside the manual.